 Fridges and TV’s – The fridges & TV’s equipped throughout the hostel have good energy-efficiency ratings, and we remain conscious of checking rooms daily to ensure appliances, lighting and electrical switches are turned off if they are not required.
 We also regularly clean, check and replace fridge seals to ensure there are no losses efficiency.

-Commercial Laundry – Our Laundromat consists of some of the most energy-efficient machines in their class.
+Commercial Laundromat – Our self-service laundromat consists of some of the most energy-efficient machines in their class.
 Our next coming initiative will be to replace all hostel linen to a more environmentally option that is even more durable and does not require committing bleach to the environment for professional cleaning.
 We work closely with our suppliers to ensure our laundry cleaning products are as environmentally friendly as possible.

 Plumbing and Water Conservation – Every toilet in the building is of a water-efficient nature with dual-flush capacity.
 All of our showers and hand basins also have water restricters on them – limiting their flow and wastage – but still guaranteeing our guests a perfect shower experience.

-Guest Kitchen – In the Kitchen we installed have a grease-trap to limit harmful waste entering the waterways.
-We also have an auto-Urn for keeping water at boiling temperature ready for use, rather than constantly heating up water for your tea or coffee, ensuring a more efficient use of electricity.
-The kitchen fridges are of an energy efficient nature with glass doors (so you can see items without opening), and our commercial fridges are well maintained with servicing and seal replacement.
+Guest Kitchen (equipment) – In the Kitchen we installed a grease-trap to limit harmful waste entering the waterways.
+We also installed an auto-Urn for keeping water at boiling temperature ready for use, rather than constantly heating up water for your tea or coffee – ensuring a more efficient use of electricity and guaranteeing on-demand boiling water for you.
+The kitchen fridges are of an energy efficient nature with glass doors – so you can see items without opening – and are well maintained with servicing and seal replacement every 6 months.